Browse Tax Articles

 Finding answers to your tax questions is now less taxing.

-A Form 1099-DIV reports your nontaxable distributions in box 3.
+You can find your nontaxable distributions on Form 1099-DIV, box 3.
 These are also called nondividend distributions.
 They’re uncommon.
 Since they represent a return of your cost, they aren't taxable.

 Subtract the amount of your nontaxable distribution from your basis.
-However, if you get back your complete cost, report future distributions as capital gains.
+However, you might get back your complete cost.
+If so, report future distributions as capital gains.

-To learn more, see IRS Publication 550: Investment Income and Expenses.
+To learn more, see Publication 550: Investment Income and Expenses at www.irs.gov.